OAuth Scopes and Provider Tokens

 Descope allows you to customize the scopes requested from the provider when you have configured your authentication account for the provider within the OAuth Authentication Methods for the applicable provider.

-This feature also pairs with the option to Manage tokens from provider
+This feature also pairs with the option to Manage tokens from provider for later use

 within your application when you would like to use the provider token to take action on the user's behalf or load